pham0084/my-portfotlio/README.md

 4. Deploy the project.

 Once the deployment is complete, you can view the website at the URL provided by Vercel.
-<br>They gave me a really nice URL free : https://pvh.vercel.app/ which make me feel really happy and lucky </br>
+<br>They gave me a really nice URL free : https://pvh.vercel.app/ which make me feel really happy and lucky. </br>

 ## Conclusion